jkomoros/flux-bot/README.md

 A bot connects to a server with a particular secret token specific to that bot ID.
 Only one instance of a given bot may connect to a server at a time.

+You can read about the discordgo API at https://pkg.go.dev/github.com/bwmarrin/discordgo.
+You can read about the discord API at https://discord.com/developers/docs/resources/channel

 ## Setting up your own dev bot

 When hacking on the bot, it's good to have your own dev version of the bot and a dev discord server that's just yours.
 That way your bot and state won't interact with others.